 Definitions

-The MWT was defined as a mucosal tear at the esophagastric junction with or without active bleeding during the ESD procedure.
+MWT was defined as a mucosal tear at the esophagastric junction with or without active bleeding during the ESD procedure.
 Atrophic gastritis and hiatal hernia were diagnosed based on endoscopic findings.
-The longitudinal diameter of the esophageal lesion was measured from the oral edge to the anal edge of the resected specimens, and the circumferential diameter was determined as the length of the vertical axis against the longitudinal axis.
+The longitudinal diameter of the esophageal lesion was measured from the oral edge to the anal edge of the resected specimens, and the circumferential diameter was determined based on the length of the vertical axis against the longitudinal axis.
 The circumferential extent of the mucosal defect was judged by the endoscopists.
-Curative resection was defined as en bloc resection with tumor-free horizontal and vertical margins and met the following conditions simultaneously: invasion depth limited in the submucosa < 200 μm without lymphovascular involvement.
+Curative resection was defined as en bloc resection with tumor-free horizontal and vertical margins, and met the following conditions simultaneously: invasion depth limited in the submucosa < 200 μm without lymphovascular involvement.

 Data analysis